Introduction

 works well.

-First things First, let me check if errors really happen when I don’t configure EXIT_ON_ZERO_ACTIVE_CONNECTIONS
+First things First, let me check if errors really happen when I don’t configure EXIT_ON_ZERO_ACTIVE_CONNECTIONS and response cannot complete

 within envoy’s duration seconds(5s by default) on pod termination.